Skip to content

 10. credentials with any value or none at all, sets the XMLHttpRequest.withCredentials value to true

-11. once with any value or none at all, automatically removes the on attribute before starting a request/redirect
+11. once, with any value or none at all, automatically removes the on attribute before starting a request or redirect.

 Request Example